Adesh856/E-commerce-furniture-website-Crate-Barrel-clone-/README.md

 # Valuxe - Crate & Barrel Ecommerce Furniture Clone

 Valuxe is an ecommerce furniture clone website inspired by Crate & Barrel.
-It is a project developed using HTML, CSS, and JavaScript only, without any external libraries.
-The website aims to replicate the core functionalities of Crate & Barrel, allowing users to browse furniture, search for products, filter by price, add items to the cart, sign up for an account, and log in.
+It is a solo project developed  in a time span of 5 days using HTML, CSS, and JavaScript only, without any external libraries.
+The website aims to replicate the core functionalities of Crate & Barrel, allowing users to browse furniture, search for products, filter by price, add items to the cart, sign up for an account, and log in

 ## Technology